surveycto/twilio-call/README.md

 ## Description

-*This script is part of a series of tools for working with Twilio in SurveyCTO.
+*This field plug-in is part of a series of tools for working with Twilio in SurveyCTO.
 To learn more, check out our support article on [using Twilio with SurveyCTO to securely record phone calls only with consent](https://support.surveycto.com/hc/en-us/articles/360055415333)*

 This plug-in allows for forms to launch outbound calls via Twilio.